 This is sacrifice to idols (illusions).

 All our ideas to heal the world, our social programs, and our activism are futile, in the bigger picture, if we continue to practice interest banking, either as lender or borrower!
-It makes no sense to fight the dragon while secretly feeding him at the same time, unless you enjoy perpetually fighting the dragon.
+It makes no sense to fight the dragon while secretly feeding it at the same time, unless you enjoy perpetually fighting the dragon.

-The proof has been all around us for centuries: interest banking causes goods to flow from the workers to the non-workers, from the poor to the rich, and is the cause of the bulk of world poverty, debt, environmental degradation, and mental anxiety that you are likely experiencing right now.
+The proof has been all around us for centuries: interest banking causes goods and services to flow from the workers to the non-workers, from the poor to the rich, and is the cause of the bulk of world poverty, debt, environmental degradation, and mental anxiety that you are likely experiencing right now.
 Just your own mental anxiety is proof enough, if you don't have eyes to see the world system.

 I’m a strong believer in keeping our word.
 This is why I don’t believe in making promises, because making promises is a guarantee that we will break our word and become liars.
 Making promises is boasting for tomorrow, the work of ego.
 When we make any kind of promise we put ourselves in debt.

 However, if we do make promises, we must keep them if it’s in our power.
 But sometimes we simply cannot keep our promises.

 Are there situations in which it is not only okay, but mandatory, to break our promises?